archtechx/alpine-typescript/README.md

 })
 ```

-The function will serve as a "constructor" for the object, setting default values and anything else you might need.
+The function will serve as a "constructor" for the object, setting default values and anything else that's needed.

 Note that the `=> ({` part is just syntactic sugar, you're free to use `return` if it's useful in your case: